-For commercial pest control it is important to identify which species is present as each has different attractants and breeding habits.
+For pest control it is important to identify which species is present as each has different attractants and breeding habits.

-Fruit flies are attracted to fermenting sugary liquids, in which they can feed and breed in very small amounts.
+Fermentation or Vinegar Flies are attracted to fermenting sugary liquids, in which they can feed and breed in very small amounts.
 The liquid can accumulate in:

 Drain flies are attracted to rotting food, sewage and other organic waste material.